monkberry/monkberry.github.io/docs/getting-started.md

 That's it!
 So simple.

-Now you now basic consepts of Monkberry, but there is much more.
+Now you know basic concepts of Monkberry, but there is much more.

 Continue exploring Monkberry on [templating docs](templating.md).